Kagamashi/argocd/docs/key_components.md

 ---

 #### 3. **Application Controller**
-The **Application Controller** is responsible for maintaining the desired state of applications, as defined in Git, in the live Kubernetes cluster.
+Kubernetes controller which continuously monitors running applications and compares the current, live state against desired target state (as specified in repo).
+It detects OutOfSync app state and optionally takes corrective action.
 - **State Reconciliation**: Continuously watches both the Git repository and Kubernetes cluster, comparing the desired state (in Git) with the live state (in Kubernetes).
 - **Sync Operations**: When a difference is detected, the controller triggers sync operations to align the actual Kubernetes state with the desired state from Git.
 - **Health Management**: Monitors the health of applications, ensuring that resources remain in sync and reporting any errors.